Raiders celebrate exchange students from Catalonia, Germany

-Several dozen students from Pont-de-Suert in the Catalan region of Spain and Grafing, Germany, joined their Skype-pals turned “siblings” to celebrate the foreign exchange program that brought Rutlanders to Europe, and Europeans to Vermont.
+Several dozen students from Pont-de-Suert in the Catalan region of Spain and Grafing, Germany, joined their Skype-pals turned “siblings” to celebrate the foreign exchange program that sent Rutlanders to Europe, and brought Europeans to Vermont.

-For the past several years, RHS teachers Stephanie Marsh and World language department chair Patricia Alonso have coordinated internet Skype conversations with students from RHS and students from Pont de Suert and Grafing to get to know one another in anticipation for June, when RHS students travel overseas to stay with host families and their students, study at their local community schools, and study their cultures for over two weeks.
+For the past several years, RHS teachers Stephanie Marsh and world language department chairwoman Patricia Alonso have coordinated internet Skype conversations between students from RHS and students from Pont de Suert and Grafing to get to know one another in anticipation of June, when RHS students travel overseas to stay with host families and their students, study at their local community schools and study their cultures for about two weeks.

-In September, the schools switch over and send their German and Catalan students to RHS, to live with their new friend and their families, and see what its like to live in Rutland, Vermont.
+In September, the schools switch over and send their German and Catalan students to RHS, to live with their new friends and their families, and see what it’s like to live in Rutland, Vermont.

-Since the connection was made, Alonso said multiple children in families look forward to sending their children to Rutland, and Rutland has sent over 100 students over to Spain.
+Since the connection was made, Alonso said many families look forward to sending their children to Rutland, and Rutland has sent more than 100 students to Spain.

-Senior Maya Sobel plans to travel to Pont de Suert in June, and welcomed her new “sister” junior Nadia Diaz this September.
+Senior Maya Sobel plans to travel to Pont de Suert in June, and welcomed her new “sister,” junior Nadia Diaz, recently.

 “It’s a really good experience,” Diaz said.
 “Everything here is like in the films.”